aplteam/MarkAPL/MarkAPL.md

 You can create a horizontal ruler by following these rules:

-1. After an empty line there must be a line with either a hyphen (`-`) or an asterisk (`*`) or an underscore (`_`).
+1. After an empty line there must be a line that starts with either a hyphen (`-`) or an asterisk (`*`) or an underscore (`_`).
 1. There must be at least three such characters on the line.
 1. There might be zero to a maximum of three white space characters to the